dsenti/dsenti.github.io/README.md

 I enjoy parttaking in a variety of outdoor sports such as rock climbing, snowboarding (especially touring) and surfing.
 These have in common that you spend time in nature while having to pay respect to the forces at play in this environment.
 These will always be stronger than any human and nevertheless it is possible to harness the power of the natural world and use it to one's own advantage, as long as one is very mindful.
 I see strong parallels between these entertaning past-times and my mission of demonstrating that with enough consideration of the natural patterns we can live in a symbiotic relationship with our environment without having to resort to extreme measures.

 Creativity also plays a big part in my life.
-I play the guitar and like to improvise or compose songs, but also love to immerse myself in practicing and perfecting my rendition of existing ones.
+I play the guitar and love to improvise or compose songs, but also appreciate immersing myself in practicing and perfecting my rendition of existing ones.
 I enjoy photography and filmmaking and have a [YouTube channel](https://www.youtube.com/dominiksenti).

 ### Ongoing Projects <a name="OP" />
 For past projects please refer to [my CV](https://github.com/dsenti/dsenti.github.io/blob/main/CV_Dominik_Senti.pdf).